dpweix/gruMEWMA/README.md

 The repository is meant as an accompaniment to the paper *Monitoring Covariance in Multivariate Time Series: Comparing Machine Learning and Statistical Approaches*.
+For those only interested the data, `bw30-navano-raw-data.xlsx` is the original excel file in which the data are stored and `bw30-navano-clean-data.csv` is a `.csv` file that contains all data relevant for analysis in a standard format.
+The following `R` scripts only depend on `bw30-navano-raw-data.xlsx` .

-First install the `mlmewma` package from https://github.com/dpweix/mlmewma.git.
+To run the following scripts, first install the `mlmewma` package from https://github.com/dpweix/mlmewma.git.
 The gated recurrent unit (GRU) is run using the `TensorFlow` software in `Python`.
 This code can be found in the downloaded `R` package at `mlmewma/inst/python/gru_functions.py`.
 Whenever the `path_py` variable is included in a file, it is important that the **absolute file path** is provided.
-Otherwise the python code cannot be found by the package.
+Otherwise, the Python code cannot be found by the package.

 Once the path is determined, use `source_python` from the `reticulate`